-Training is available to personnel of the contracting agency in the operation, set up, and maintenance of the video detection system.
-The MVP sensor and its support hardware / software is a sophisticated leading-edge technology system.
+The supplier of the video detection system shall make training available to personnel of the contractor and contracting agency in the operation, set up, and maintenance of the video detection system.
+The MVP sensor and its support hardware/software is a sophisticated leading-edge technology system.
 Proper instruction from certified instructors is recommended to ensure that the end user has complete competency in system operation.
 The User's Guide is not an adequate substitute for practical classroom training and formal certification by an approved agency.